[ TUTORIAL ]

 Set up NightOwl with free Brevo SMTP

 Send 300 alerts per day on a $0 transactional tier in about 10 minutes.
 No domain required to start.
-Six steps, screenshots, no card.
+Six steps, no card.

 QUICK ANSWER